 Early voting shrinks in Florida, absentee balloting grows

-ORLANDO, Fla., Nov 5 (Reuters) - Florida voters cast fewer early ballots in the 2012 presidential election than in 2008, but they submitted more absentee ballots than they did four years ago, according to statewide elections figures released on Monday.
+ORLANDO, Florida (Reuters) - Florida voters cast fewer early ballots in the 2012 presidential election than in 2008, but they submitted more absentee ballots than they did four years ago, according to statewide elections figures released on Monday.

-Overall, 37 percent of Florida's 11.9 million registered voters have already cast their ballots.
-Excluding 300 ballots cast in Orlando on Sunday when voting was extended due to a bomb scare that temporarily shut down polling the day before, registered Democrats had cast 159,612 more votes than registered Republicans through Sunday.
+Overall, almost 40 percent of Florida's 11.9 million registered voters have already cast their ballots, and registered Democrats had cast 88,314 more votes than registered Republicans through Sunday.

-Opinion polls showed Democratic President Barack Obama and Republican challenger Mitt Romney running neck and neck in Florida, where a mere 537 votes decided the 2000 presidential election in George W. Bush's favor.
+Opinion polls for the November 6 election showed Democratic President Barack Obama and Republican challenger Mitt Romney running neck and neck in Florida, where a mere 537 votes decided the 2000 presidential election in George W. Bush's favor.

 The early voting period in Florida ended on Saturday, though voters were still submitting absentee ballots at election supervisors' offices on Sunday and Monday.

 The state's Republican-led legislature cut the number of early voting days nearly in half this year, leading to long lines where voters had to wait up to 8 hours and complaints that the change in voting rules was part of a Republican effort to suppress Democratic votes.

 Republican Governor Rick Scott rejected a call last week to extend early voting by a day.